Positivity of Matui's HK Conjecture for AF Groupoids: Application to Deaconu-Renault groupoids

 \begin{proposition} The first part of the diagram \eqref{eqn:diagram} is commutative. \end{proposition} \begin{proof} Since $H_0(\mathcal{G}(c))$ is generated by elements of the form $[1_{V \times \lbrace a \rbrace}]_{\mathcal{G}(c)}$ for $V \subset X$ compact open and $a \in \mathbb{Z}$, then we only need to prove that, for all $V \subset X$ compact open and $a \in \mathbb{Z}$,

 So, fix $V$ and $a$.
 Then

 Therefore the result holds. \end{proof}

-\subsection{Part 2 of the diagram}
+\subsubsection{Part 2 of the diagram}

 In the second part of the diagram, we have an isomorphism between homology groups of different groupoids.
 We will obtain this isomorphism by applying the techniques of homological similarity of groupoids.
-Let us define the groupoid $c^{-1}(0)$.
+Until the rest of this section, we fix $\varphi: X \rightarrow X$ be a continuous section of the surjective local homeomorphism $\sigma: X \rightarrow X$ that defines $\mathcal{G}$.
+Let us define the map that induces the similarity of the groupoids $\mathcal{G}(c)$ and $c^{-1}(0)$.